Listen To The Article

 People that have lawns both small and big can understand how much of a chore cutting the grass can be.
 But even worse – what do you do in all the grass clippings once you’ve finished mowing?
 The Environmental Protection Agency (EPA) estimates that yard waste is the reason for 18% of the refuse that individuals dump into landfills – rising to 50% during the growing season!

 Approximately 75% of this waste comprises grass clippings with the remainder being tree leaves and limbs.
 Given that landfills are starting to be in want of space and many have banned grass clippings anyway.
 So isn’t it about time that we put our grass clippings to a positive use?
-Allow me to share six techniques which use grass clippings that you probably never would have imagined:
+Allow me to share some grass clipping uses that you probably never would have imagined:

-Mulch is undoubtedly the term used to describe any form of material that someone spreads over the top of the soil as a covering.
+Mulch is the term used to describe any form of material that someone spreads on the soil as a covering.
 Organic mulches serve to retain moisture, suppress weeds, render the ground cool and enhance its fertility.
-Grass clippings, either fresh or dried, make an excellent organic mulch which has high amounts of nitrogen, something all plants would need to grow and flourish.
-Install a quarter-inch thick layer of fresh, organic (if possible) clippings around flowers and flower beds to obtain free, organic mulch.
+Grass clippings, make an excellent organic mulch which has high amounts of nitrogen, something all plants would need to grow and flourish.
+Install a quarter-inch thick layer of fresh, grass clippings around flowers and flower beds.
+This acts as a obtain free, organic mulch.
 If it’s thicker than that, the grass won’t be able to digest fast enough and may even proceed to smell as it decomposes.
 Dried clippings – which serve as a perfect mulch for vegetable crops – can very well be spread on thicker than a fourth of an inch.

 2. Raised Beds

 Raised bed gardening is among the most proven methods to try in your garden!
-In case you maintain a container garden or raised beds, then you’ll be elated to hear that they represent an easy way to deplete your excess grass clippings.
+In case you maintain a container garden or raised beds, you’ll be excited to hear that they are actually an easy way to dispose of your excess grass clippings.
 To enhance soil quality and boost your yield, consider utilizing the Lasagna Method of soil mixing.
 It involves creating several layers of fabric to fill the bed and nourish your plants.
-In the whole lower regions of the beds, layer one part grass clippings with two parts shredded leaves – these will slowly compost with time into fertile soil.
+In the lower regions of the beds, layer one part grass clippings with two parts shredded leaves.
+This mixture will slowly compost with time into fertile soil.
 The clippings really should be layered thinly to avoid matting.
-Once the beds are almost full (within six to 12 inches from the original top), put in a compostable barrier like cardboard and fill the rest with each of your chosen soil mixes.
+Once the beds are almost full (within six to 12 inches from the original top), put in a compostable barrier.
+Use things like cardboard and fill the rest with each of your chosen soil mixes.

 3. Animal Food

 Grass clippings can be utilized to make fodder for cattle feed.
 Some tests have concluded that silage constructed from recent clippings contains a protein content of 18.2%, along with a digestible matter content of 68% – significantly superior in comparison to hay, which generally averages a digestible matter content of about 59%.
 Alongside feeding cattle, grass clippings might be a viable supplementary source of food for sheep.
-The end product from several studies indicates that you can safely and effectively employ grass clippings as inexpensive, renewable feed sources for all of your woolly creatures.
-Even if you don’t have animals of your own, check if your neighbors or local farm owners show an interest in employing your grass clippings for the cattle and sheep.
+The end product from several studies indicates that you can use grass clippings as an inexpensive, renewable feed source for all of your animals.
+Even if you don’t have animals, check if your neighbors have an interest in using your grass clippings.
 Remember: never use clippings from grass which has been chemically treated to feed live animals.

 4. Lawn Clipping Tea

 Making a compost tea out of your compost pile and your compostable items is an excellent strategy to suppress disease, amplify the variety of nutrients now available to plants, speed up the breakdown of toxins, and enhance the nutritional content and taste of vegetables.
 To brew a lawn clipping tea, place your freshly cut grass in a bucket of water and enable it to steep.
 Beneficial nutrients like potassium, nitrogen, phosphorous, chlorophyll and amino acids will leach from the grass directly into the water.
-After two weeks or thereabouts, strain up from the liquid and employ this tea to feed your plants by pouring on their roots or spraying toward their leaves.
+After about two weeks, strain the liquid and use this tea to feed your plants by pouring on their roots or spraying toward their leaves.